bronixEngineering/bluera-backend/set-claim-ms/README.md

 ### POST /api/set-claimable

 Sets claimable token amount for a wallet address on the blockchain using the default amount.
-This endpoint is designed to handle Supabase database webhooks from the `claimable_addresses` table.
+This endpoint is designed to handle Supabase database webhooks from the `farcaster_notifications` table.

 **Authentication**: Required (API Key)